-On BMW vehicles Restraint System Malfunction warning message pops up, and the airbag light turns on to warn the driver the airbags are not working properly and may not deploy in case of an accident.
+On BMW vehicles, a Restraint System Malfunction warning message pops up, and the airbag light (SRS) turns on to warn the driver that the airbags are not working properly and may not deploy in case of an accident.
+The most common problems that cause airbag light and restraint system malfunction warnings on a BMW are low battery voltage or faulty passenger occupancy sensors (mounted under the passenger seat).

 - Fault in the airbag module